marchion/marchionniLab/index.md

 The Marchionni Lab uses quantitative methods to anlyze and interpret high-dimensional data, understand cancer cell biology, and develop useful clinical tools to improve cancer patients' outcomes.
-Our final goal is to improve human health, disease outcomes, and treatments through the development of robust quantitative tools to analyze the molecula and cellular interaction driving cancer.
+Our final goal is to improve human health and disease treatment through the development of robust quantitative tools for the analysis of the molecular and cellular interactions driving cancer.

-Finally, we also believe that an inclusive environment for research, centered on the values of diversity and inclusion, is crucial to push the boundaries the boundaries of our curiosity and ingenuity, ultimately serving the process of discovery, for the benefit of cancer research patients of **ALL** backgrounds.
+We also believe that an inclusive environment for research, centered on the values of diversity and inclusion, is crucial to push the boundaries the boundaries of our curiosity and ingenuity, ultimately serving the process of discovery, for the benefit of cancer research patients of **ALL** backgrounds.